-Apply additional cooling by spraying or misting the animals with water (make sure that there is plenty of air movement during this phase); start evaporative cooling pads and tunnel ventilation where applicable; When possible, move air over the animals Adapted from Hongwei and Harmon, 1998 at a velocity in the aisle of 172 to 214 m per minute (500 to 700 ft per minute) Flush the water lines periodically.
+Apply additional cooling by spraying or misting the animals with water (make sure that there is plenty of air movement during this phase); start evaporative cooling pads and tunnel ventilation where applicable; When possible, move air over the animals at a velocity in the aisle of 172 to 214 m per minute (500 to 700 ft per minute) Flush the water lines periodically.
 Closely monitor the animals.